ecmwf/climetlab/docs/guide/cmdline.rst

 ------------------
 :code:`climetlab`

-Running the :code:`climetlab` command with no argument starts the interactive prompt.
+Running the ``climetlab`` command with no argument starts the interactive prompt.
 Autocompletion is enabled on the interactive prompt.

     .. code:: bash